tanishkakirtankar/smart-ai-path-finder/README.md

 Finding an efficient path from a start position to a goal position is a common problem in Artificial Intelligence.

-The objective of this project is to implement different search algorithms and compare their performance in a grid environment containing obstacles.
+The objective of this project is to implement different search algorithms and compare their behavior in a grid environment containing obstacles.

+The algorithms are evaluated using:

+* Path length
+* Number of nodes explored
+* Execution time

 ---

 ## Features

-- Grid-based environment
+* Grid-based environment
-- Start and goal positions
+* Start and goal positions
-- Obstacles in the environment
+* Obstacles in the environment
-- Breadth-First Search (BFS)
+* Breadth-First Search (BFS)
-- Depth-First Search (DFS)
+* Depth-First Search (DFS)
-- A* Search Algorithm
+* A* Search Algorithm
-- Path visualization
+* Path visualization
-- Path length calculation
+* Path length calculation
-- Nodes explored calculation
+* Nodes explored calculation
-- Execution time comparison
+* Execution time measurement
-- Algorithm comparison
+* Algorithm comparison
-- Automatic recommendation
+* Automatic algorithm recommendation
+* Algorithm testing
+* Command-line execution without a graphical interface

 ---